 Sorting value columns can be handled the same as in flat grids by clicking the value column header.
 This option can be disabled in pivot grids through the Allow Value Sorting option under Basic Settings in the Properties window.

 We hope this article helped you to get a clearer idea about the unique features of pivot tables supported in Bold BI dashboards.
 If you have any questions, please leave them in the comments section below.
 You can also contact us by submitting your queries through the Bold BI website, or if you already have a Bold BI account, log in to submit your support query.
-Bold BI now comes with a 15-day free trial with no credit card information required.
-We welcome you to start a free trial and experience Bold BI for yourself.
+Try our Bold BI dashboards by requesting live 30-minute free demo with our experts.